LionelBeato/coatimundis/Week_1/Day_3/OVERVIEW.md

 2. Make sure you have three rows, and at least two columns.
 Remember margins and padding (bootstrap classes:m-1,p-1)
 3. Make a repo on GitHub and push your project there!

+## Homework

+1. (Optional) Create a repo for your Java project and push it there.
+2. (Super Optional) console.log() on your bootstrap page.
+3. (Super Duper Optional) Look into writing an alert function and call it on a button.

 ## Links